alphagov/govuk-import-export-prototype/guide/starting-to-export/export-outside-the-eu.markdown

 You must get a licence to export [certain goods](/guide/starting-to-export/export-licences.html) outside the EU.

-%If you don't get a licence when you need one, you could be fined and your goods  will be seized by customs.%
+^If you don't get a licence when you need one, you could be fined and your goods  will be seized by customs.^

 Use the [Trade Tariff](/start/trade-tariff.html) to check what commodity code you need on your export documents.